oneapi-src/oneDPL/documentation/library_guide/parallel_api/async_api.rst

 This experimental feature enables you to express a concurrent control flow by building dependency chains, interleaving algorithm calls, and interoperability with SYCL* kernels.

-The current implementation for async algorithms is limited to Device Execution Policies.
+The current implementation for async algorithms is limited to device execution policies.
 All the functionality described below is available in the ``oneapi::dpl::experimental`` namespace.

 The following async algorithms are currently supported: